-With a conventional loan, you’ll have to lean more on your creditworthiness because the federal government does not back your application.
+With a conventional loan, you’ll have to lean more on your creditworthiness because the federal government does not support your application.

-You can also expect to pay 10 percent down for a conventional loan.
-If you can afford to pay 20 percent down, you can avoid private mortgage insurance altogether, which can save hundreds of dollars a year.
+You can also expect to pay 10% down for a conventional loan.
+If you can afford to pay 20% down, you can avoid private mortgage insurance altogether, which can save hundreds of dollars a year.

 Advantages of a Conventional Loan

 Because you’re working directly with your lender, a conventional loan can be easier to secure.
 You won’t have to worry as much about cutting through red tape.

 - No Use Restrictions: You can borrow to buy a vacation home or a rental property.